Mazyod/Mazyod.github.io/content/posts/2012-12-08-tile-next-time.md

 comments: true
 date: 2012-12-08 12:22:57+00:00
 slug: tile-next-time
-tags:
+tags: tutorial, photoshop, tiles, seamless
-- tutorial
-- photoshop
-- tiles
-- seamless
 wordpress_id: 291

 Hurray!
 A video tutorial!
 And a short one!
 How luck you are :p